subsquid/docs/docs/sdk/faq.md

 The SQD Network only serves finalized blocks and is typically ~1000 blocks behind the tip.
 The most recent blocks, as well as the unfinalized blocks are seamlessly handled by the SDK from a complementary RPC data source, set by the `chain` config.
 Potential chain reorgs are automatically handled under the hood.
 See [Indexing unfinalized blocks](/sdk/resources/unfinalized-blocks) for details.

+### I want to call `processor.run()` from somewhere inside my app.
+Is that possible?

+`processor.run()` is designed to be the top-level call and will try to control execution at the process level.
+For example, if a finite block range is specified in the processor config it will shutdown the parent process with `process.exit()` when it reaches the end.

+For this reason we do not recommend to use `processor.run()` as a regular function in your applications.
+It is usually preferable to run the processor as a child process.

+If you absolutely have to do it, please set the `SQUID_PROCESSOR_EXIT_DISABLED` environment variable to `false`.

 ### What is the latency for the data served by the squid?

 Since the ArrowSquid release, the Squid SDK has the option to ingest unfinalized blocks directly from an RPC endpoint, making the indexing real-time.

+Typically this is achieved by polling HTTP RPCs, but that becomes unfeasible for some low block time, high data rate networks such as Arbitrum.
+For latency-critical applications on such networks please use WSS RPC endpoints.

 ### How do I enable GraphQL subscriptions for local runs?